-- marginalised or isolated by the community; - history of mental health, alcohol and/or drug misuse, and/or domestic violence; - history of unexplained death, illness or multiple surgery in parents/carers and/or siblings of the family; and/or - past history of childhood abuse, self-harm, somatising disorder or false allegations of physical and/or sexual assault, and/or a culture of physical chastisement.
+- marginalised or isolated by the community - history of mental health, alcohol or drug misuse or domestic violence - history of unexplained death, illness, or multiple surgery in parents and/or siblings of the family - history of childhood abuse, self-harm, somatising disorder or false allegations of physical or sexual assault or a culture of physical chastisement.

-Recognising perplexing cases which may indicate a possibility of fabricated or Induced Illness (FFI)
+8.3 Recognising perplexing cases which may indicate a possibility of fabricated or Induced Illness (FFI)

-- 1. Professionals may be concerned at the possibility of a child suffering significant harm as a result of having illness fabricated or induced by their parent/carer.
-Possible concerns are: - discrepancies between reported and observed medical conditions, such as the incidence of fits; - attendance at various hospitals, in different geographical areas; - development of feeding/eating disorders, as a result of unpleasant feeding interactions; - the child developing abnormal attitudes to their own health; - non-organic failure to thrive a child does not put on weight and grow and there is no underlying medical cause; - speech, language and/or motor developmental delays; - dislike of close physical contact; - attachment disorders; - low self esteem;

-- poor quality or no relationships with peers because social interactions are restricted; and/or - poor attendance at school and under-achievement. - These cases are very complex and for a case to be considered as FFI is after careful and detailed review by a consultant paediatrician.
-Please see Pan-Sussex Child Protection Procedures for further information: https://sussexchildprotection.procedures.org.uk/tkypss/children-in-specificcircumstances/fabricated-or-induced-illness-fii-and-perplexing-presentationsincluding-fii-by-carers
+- 1. Professionals may be concerned at the possibility of a child suffering significant harm as a result of having illness fabricated or induced by their carer.
+Possible concerns are: - discrepancies between reported and observed medical conditions, such as the incidence of fits - attendance at various hospitals, in different geographical areas - development of feeding/eating disorders, as a result of unpleasant feeding interactions - the child developing abnormal attitudes to their own health - non-organic failure to thrive a child does not put on weight and grow and there is no underlying medical cause - speech, language, or motor developmental delays - dislike of close physical contact - attachment disorders - · low self esteem - poor quality or no relationships with peers because social interactions are restricted - poor attendance at school and under-achievement. - 2.
+These cases are very complex and for a case to be considered as FFI is after careful and detailed review by a consultant paediatrician.
+Please see Pan-Sussex Child Protection Procedures for further information https://sussexchildprotection.procedures.org.uk/tkypss/children-in-specific-circumstances/fabricated-or-induced-illness-fii-and-perplexing-presentations-including-fii-by-carers

-- 3. Where the School has concerns in this area, it must speak with the school nurse in the first instance.
+3. Where any school or college has concerns in this area, they must speak with their school nurse in the first instance.

-Recognising Emotional Abuse
+8.4 Recognising Emotional Abuse